apfaudio/apfbug/README.md

+# `tiliqua-debug`

+<sup>WARN: 🚧 under construction! 🚧 - this is in active development</sup>

+Firmware for the JTAG debug probe built into [Tiliqua](https://github.com/apfelaudio/tiliqua) `tiliqua-debug` is currently just a fork of the [pico-dirtyJtag](https://github.com/phdussud/pico-dirtyJtag) project, however it will need its own PID, and will soon add some extra features (e.g. DFU bitstream uploading).

+ORIGINAL README FOLLOWS

 # PICO-DIRTYJTAG

 This code allows the Pico to become a JTAG cable.
 It uses the PIO unit to produce and capture the JTAG signals.
 This is a port of the excellent [DirtyJtag project](https://github.com/jeanthom/DirtyJTAG)